 Honestly, hardly any.
 We do have to get the shoes elsewhere though and I love the simple sandals by another LA based brand, Zuzii, as well as amazing Italian brand Pepe and French Pom D’Api.
-In general I tend to like European labels – they always have such elegant, timeless appeal.
+In general, I tend to like European labels – they always have such an elegant, timeless appeal.

 10. Are there any fall trends that you are particularly fond of?
 What pieces from your fall collection at Estella are you most excited about?

-I’m a true purist at heart and could just wear grey on grey all day, so I love the variety of textures this season brings – all the furs, chunky knits and quilted details are great for mixing and matching even if you stay within a very minimal color palette.
+I’m a true purist at heart and could just wear grey on grey all day, so I love the variety of textures this season brings – all the furs, chunky knits, and quilted details are great for mixing and matching even if you stay within a very minimal color palette.

 I absolutely love our faux leather leggings with lining.
 It’s a very simple item that takes any outfit to another level without trying too much.
 The silver chinchilla fur coat is another favorite.
 The fur is super soft and print of dots and cats on the lining adds even more fun to this stunning piece.

 11. Do you have any fashion advice or stylish tips you could give to our readers?